 This Stock-Ranking System Is Proven To Deliver Market-Beating Returns

-Within a group of different stocks, mutual funds or any other possible investments, some will perform better than others.
-Relative strength (RS) recognizes those differences in performance and is a way to rank investments from the strongest (best performers) to the weakest (poor performers).
+Within a group of different stocks, mutual funds or any other investments, some will perform better than others.
+Relative strength (RS) recognizes those differences in performance.
+In short, it’s a way to rank investments from the strongest (best performers) to the weakest (poor performers).

 As the name implies, relative strength ranks relative performance.
-It is important to remember that beating the market will give an investment a high relative strength rank, even though beating the market can mean losing less than average in a bear market.
+It is important to remember that beating the market will give an investment a high relative strength rank, even though that can mean losing less than average in a bear market.

-#-ad_banner-#Long-term investors can think of the stock market as a marathon race.
+Long-term investors can think of the stock market as a marathon race.
 Marathon runners cover more than 26 miles.
-If given the chance to bet on the eventual winner with only a mile to go in the race, most people would bet on one of the front-runners since there is little chance that someone three miles from the finish line at that point could be the winner.
+If given the chance to bet on the eventual winner, most people would bet on one of the front-runners.
+This makes sense, since there is little chance that someone three miles from the finish line at that point could be the winner.
 The front-runners have put in a strong performance and are likely to continue outperforming.

-Stocks show a similar pattern of behavior — the strongest performers have a tendency to continue performing well.
-High relative strength investments are likely to show continued strength and low relative strength investments, the ones that have failed to keep up with the market in the past, often continue underperforming.
+Stocks show a similar pattern of behavior — the strongest performers tend to continue performing well.
+High relative strength investments tend to show continued strength.
+Low relative strength investments, on the other hand, tend to continue underperforming.

-Some traders will only buy stocks that are stronger than the market.
+Some traders will only buy stocks that are performing better than the market.
 In the example below, relative strength is calculated using all publicly traded stocks over the past six months.
-The strongest stock has a rank of 100 and the weakest are 0.
+The strongest stock has a rank of 100 and the weakest is 0.

 Soda maker Monster Beverage Corp.
-(NASDAQ: MNST), formerly known as Hansen’s Natural, has been one of the biggest stock market winners in history, with a gain of more than 18,000% between 2003 and 2011.
-Traders could have captured nearly all of the gains by only owning the stock when the relative strength rank was above 50, indicating the stock was performing better than average when compared to all other investments.
+(Nasdaq: MNST), formerly known as Hansen’s Natural, has been one of the biggest stock market winners in history.
+On of its strongest runs was between 2003 and 2011, where it gained more than 18,000%.
+Traders could have captured nearly all of the gains (avoiding sharp drawdowns) by only owning the stock when the relative strength rank was above 50.

-A number of academic studies have shown that relative strength strategies can deliver market-beating returns.
+A number of academic studies show that relative strength strategies deliver market-beating returns.
 Many successful strategies include relative strength as part of the selection process.
 Examples include the CAN SLIM methodology popularized by Investor’s Business Daily and the Timeliness Ranking System included in the Value Line Investment Survey.

-Relative strength can be used as a complete trading strategy by professionals and by individual traders as well.
-Individuals could actively manage their 401(k) accounts by calculating the six-month rate of change for each available investment once a month and investing in only the three highest ranked options.
+Relative strength can be a complete trading strategy for professionals and individual traders alike.
+Individuals could actively manage their 401(k) accounts by calculating the six-month rate of change for each available investment once a month and investing in only the three highest ranked stocks.
 Over the long term, this could lead to market-beating results and a more financially secure retirement.